jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-28-firebase-auth-testing-strategy.md

 - ✅ Added mocking for Google authentication
 - ✅ Added debugging and screenshots
 - ✅ Increased timeouts for more reliable testing
+- ✅ All tests now passing successfully

-**Key Issues Identified:**
+**Key Improvements:**
-- Tests now properly target the Google Sign-In button
+- Tests now properly target the Google Sign-In button with multiple fallback strategies
 - Added mocking to simulate successful and failed authentication
 - Screenshots are captured at key points for debugging
+- Improved element selection with more specific selectors
+- Added verification steps to ensure tests are meaningful

 ### Firebase Emulator Integration
 **File:** `e2e-tests/setup/firebase-emulator.setup.ts`